data-88/brauteseth_website/src/content/pages/audit.md

 ---
 title: The Mythic Audit
 seo:
-  title: The Mythic Audit™ — Find Your Wedge | brauteseth
+  title: The Mythic Audit™ — Find Your Wedge
   description: A 90-minute architectural intervention to diagnose your system, find your wedge, and design your path to freedom.
 For the awake, capable, and ready.
 ---